Nagendra1997/PongAI/README.md

 based on http://nifty.stanford.edu/2018/guerzhoy-pong-ai-tournament/

 Dependencies:

-PyGame
-Python 2
-Run PongAIvAI keeping it in the same folder as the other 2 files (student_ai.py and chaser_ai.py)
+PyGame,Python2,Run PongAIvAI keeping it in the same folder as the other 2 files (student_ai.py and chaser_ai.py)